bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 I have replaced Syncthing with rclone (crontab) + webdav for the following reasons:

 1. Syncthing's ignore syntax is too non-mainstream, and it seems that its ignored file do not sync between devices.
 2. After restored from Time Machine, Syncthing actually requires manual resetting of ID before it can be used again; truly troublesome.

+Seafile, as mentioned in the comments section, is also a good solution.

 ### [WebDAV](https://hub.docker.com/r/bytemark/webdav)